 What About the Good Friday Theory?

-When these theologians saw the reference to the death of the messiah as being on the day prior to a great Sabbath, they assumed it referred to the day before the weekly Sabbath.
+When these theologians saw the reference to the messiah’s death as being on the day prior to a great Sabbath, they assumed it referred to the day before the weekly Sabbath.
 Yet as we have already demonstrated, it was a reference to the Jewish (Pharisaic) high Sabbath of the Passover Feast.
+(John 19:31)

 It is impossible to fit three days and three nights in the period from Friday afternoon until Sunday morning (even if one counts the daylight period of Sunday morning).

 Three days would be Friday daylight, Saturday daylight, Sunday daylight; three nights would be Friday/Saturday night, Saturday/ Sunday night, and Sunday/Monday night.
 This calculation is infeasible since the messiah was already resurrected before Sunday/Monday night.
 It still leaves the third night missing.